E.W.

 was discovered in the 1830's but it wasn't until 1886 that William

-invent the transformer as some dubious sources have claimed.
+the transformer as some dubious sources have claimed.
 The Europeans

-mentioned above did the first work in the field, George Westinghouse
+mentioned above did the first work in the field.
+George Westinghouse,

-and Stanley made the transformer cheap to produce, and easy to adjust
+cheap to produce, and easy to adjust for final use.

 1885